lsst-sqre/gafaelfawr/kube/template/README.md

 This will gather required input and write out YAML files to a directory for your workspace.
 Those yaml files must be applied.

+**Note**: init.sh relies on docker to pull down the templating application, mustache.
+You may `gem install mustache` and edit the mustache variable in init.sh to point to that executable instead.

 # Protecting services

 Services behind the proxy are configured at the ingress level.